 - A bent over posture to help relieve back pain

 - Trouble breathing, or pain with deep breathing

 How is ankylosing spondylitis treated?

-- Surgery may be used if your symptoms are severe or other treatments do not work.
-You may also need to have your spine straightened.
+- Surgery may be needed if your symptoms are severe or other treatments do not work.
+You may need to have your spine straightened.
 Your hip or other joints may need to be replaced if they are damaged.

 What can I do to manage ankylosing spondylitis?